egr-401-402-capstone-2020-21/ItsClassified-Blog/blog10.md

 ![](./images/blog10/Animated_GIF.gif)

 The animated gif above illustrates the automatic report that is being generated after running the models.
-The csv report is stored into a google cloud drive and saves additional information about the models.
+The csv report is stored into a Google cloud drive and saves additional information about the models.
 The csv report generates three categories of information that pertain to each model.

 First in the colored folder contains some information about the model's efficiency and performance.
 When you click